 These are things you can use your emergency fund for:

-Suppose you want to set aside money for other things once you reached your emergency fund goal, fine.
-You can start separate savings account for things like vacations, clothing, and stuff you want to splurge on.
+Suppose you want to set aside money for other things once you reach your emergency fund goal, fine.
+You can start separate savings accounts for things like vacations, clothing, and stuff you want to splurge on.

 What’s next?